 The Ipoh Old Town Laneways are narrow alleyways filled with small shops and food stands.
 They’re located in the same area as most of the street art, so you can explore both elements of Ipoh at the same time.

-Concubine Lane, which we already mentioned in our section about Kong Heng Block, is one such laneway.
+Concubine Lane is one such laneway.
 No list of Ipoh Malaysia things to do would be complete without a mention.
 It’s a great Ipoh attraction at night or during the day.

 Address: Throughout the Old Town of Ipoh

 Learn More At Ipoh World/Han Chin Pet Soo